113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 ```
 {: codeblock}

-**Note:** This command replaces existing visible services for the specified organizations with the service that you specify in the command.
+This command replaces existing visible services for the specified organizations with the service that you specify in the command.

 <dl class="parml">
 <dt class="pt dlterm">&lt;plan_identifier&gt;</dt>